|

 at the top of the page.
 Then click the download icon next to "WGet

 Script Download" to download a wget script.
+If you don't have wget,

 -